wz30/Leetcode/pattern.md

 - [x] 658.
 Find K Closest Elements (Even the problem title looks similar to last two problems, the solutions are different sicne the array is sorted)(binary search + two pointers)
 - [x] Top K frequent number (unordered array)
 - [x] 692.
 Top K Frequent Words (same solution + java comparator[inside the heap, we want to swap the larger string to the top])
+- [x] 703.
+Kth Largest Element in a Stream

 - question about Top K pattern, the problem usuallu assume the Top k elements are unqiue, how to handle the duplicate cases